FIN392/Raspberry/My_Raspberry_installation/README.md

 Once started again, check the SSH and RDP accesses with the IP [IP_LAN], and then unplug the LAN cable and check again with the IP [IP_WLAN].

-## <a name="update"></a>Backup and periodic update
+## <a name="backup"></a>Backup and periodic update

 I highly recommend making an image of the SD card.
-'Win32 Disk Imager' is a great option for this, have look to their official web [win32diskimager.org](https://win32diskimager.org/).
+'Win32 Disk Imager' is a great option for this, so take a look at its official website [win32diskimager.org](https://win32diskimager.org/).

+My second extremely high recommendation is to update and update everything from time to time (I mean at least twice a year, not twice for life).

+How?
+Just copy and paste this.

 ```
 # Upgrade and update everything (takes 15-20 minutes approx.)